deepsahasbasani12-ops/Ollama-AI-Terminal/README.md

 4. Open the app

+5. Windows defender may raise concern, please click on more info and ran anyway.(NOTE: This is a normal error as i dont have a way to make windows trust my own app, and it happens on my laptop too)

+6. Use Valley Forge as Password

-5. Use qwen2:0.5b model
+7. Use qwen2:0.5b model

-6. If you want better models, please run in command prompt(after navigating to the folder where you downloaded the exe file) - ollama pull (your model)
+8. If you want better models, please run in command prompt(after navigating to the folder where you downloaded the exe file) - ollama pull (your model)

 ## Requirements